 As well as providing specific remedies for certain complaints they also contain vitamins, minerals and antioxidants like all fruit and vegetables.
 These are known to prolong health and prevent ageing and diseases such as heart disease, cancer and Alzheimer’s.

-Importance of Antioxidants in Food
+Health Benefits of Antioxidants in Herbs

 Eating food containing plenty of antioxidants helps neutralise damaging free radicals in our bodies.
 Free radicals are hazardous molecules that can destroy cells in our bodies.
 This damage causes premature ageing and leads to the onset of diseases such as heart disease, cancer and Alzheimer’s.
 Free radicals are found in pollutants such as car exhausts and smoke, but they are also produced when the body converts food into energy.
 Eating food with plenty of antioxidants reduces the potential of free radicals to damage our cells and keeps us healthier and younger looking.